 Similar to WP1, model-based as well as non-model-based control techniques were be investigated in this WP.
 Distributed MPC is a model-based technique, which was explored in this framework, while Evolution-based Machine Learning and RL are the two non-model-based techniques.
 The objective of this WP was twofold:

 - the application of the three above mentioned learning techniques on global mechatronic systems

 - the extension of these techniques: the introduction of fuzzy, non-model based information in MPC; the introduction of models of the interactions between subsystems in the Machine Learning algorithms.

-In this WP, the results of WP 1 and WP 2 are combined into an integrated controller and practically validated.
-For the integration into a combined controller the main focus will lie on the more complicated interaction between the global learning controller and the decentralised learning controllers for the subsystems.
-For the practical validation of the different learning control techniques, the objective is to select some representative development cases.
-On these cases, learning controllers will be developed for the subsystems as well as for the global machine.
-The performance of these learning controllers will be compared with the performance of current machine controllers to check the strengths and weaknesses of the different learning controllers.
-The software tools, which will be created in these practical experiments for the controller implementation, will be combined in a toolbox.
+In this WP, the results of WP 1 and WP 2 have been combined into an integrated controller and practically validated.
+For the integration into a combined controller the main focus was on the more complicated interaction between the global learning controller and the decentralised learning controllers for the subsystems.
+For the practical validation of the different learning control techniques, the objective was to select some representative development cases.
+On these cases, learning controllers were developed for the subsystems as well as for the global machine.
+The performance of these learning controllers was compared with the performance of current machine controllers to check the strengths and weaknesses of the different learning controllers.

 Fig. 4: The objective of WP 3

-The main objective of this WP is the dissemination of the project results to the user group and interest group, which will be the first audience, as well as to other interested parties.
-In this way, we want to stimulate the collaboration between companies and research institutions of Flanders.
+The main objective of this WP was the dissemination of the project results to the user group and interest group, which is the first audience, as well as to other interested parties.
+In this way, the collaboration between companies and research institutions of Flanders is stimulated.

-The objective of this WP is to ensure a smooth running of the project.
+The objective of this WP was to ensure a smooth running of the project.